skwp/dotfiles/README.md

  * surround - super easy quote and tag manipulation - ysiw" - sourround inner word with quotes. ci"' - change inner double quotes to single quotes, etc
  * greplace - use :Gsearch to find across many files, replace inside the changes, then :Greplace to do a replace across all matches
  * ConqueTerm - embedded fully colorful shell inside your vim
- * vim-ruby-conque - helpers to run ruby,rspec,rake within ConqueTerm - use ,rr (ruby), ,ss (rspec), ,ll (rspec line), ,RR (rake)
+ * vim-ruby-conque - helpers to run ruby,rspec,rake within ConqueTerm
- * vim-rspec - really clean and colorful rspec output (Cmd-Shift-R) with ability to navigate directly to error; will replace vim-ruby-conque when I do a couple enhancements/bug fixes
  * vim-markdown-preview - :Mm to view your README.md as html
  * html-escape - ,he and ,hu to escape and unescape html
  * ruby-debug-ide - not quite working for me, but maybe it will for you. supposedly a graphical debugger you can step through